It All Started with a Vibe (and a Scroll)

 Let’s be real: the world of love toys can feel like a wild jungle when you’re just starting out — shiny, mysterious, a little intimidating.

-Tons of people are on the same journey, asking the same questions, and laughing at the same vibrating duck-shaped gadgets.
+So many people are on the same journey, asking the same questions and laughing at the same oddly specific, vibrating gadgets along the way.